Resources: Smoking and Drug/Alcohol Abuse

 - Lung function increases up to 30%

-1 to 9 Months after a smoker quits
+One to nine months after a smoker quits

 - Coughing, sinus congestion, fatigue, shortness of breath decrease